Nitzantomer1998/NumericalAnalysis/MachinePrecision/README.txt

-Folder for Machine Precision Finder :
+Folder for Machine Precision :
 - Python file --> The Machine Precision program.
 - Text file --> The program calculation.